mine-cetinkaya-rundel/preparing-to-teach-web/content/agenda.md

 ---
 date: "2019-05-19"
 draft: false
-title: Tentative Agenda
+title: Agenda
 ---

-The following is a tentative agenda.
-It will be updated before the workshop.
+Materials for the 2019 workshop can be found at [bit.ly/ptt-repo](http://bit.ly/ptt-repo).

 | Time         | Event |
 |--------------|-----------------------------------------------------|